OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/contribution_process.md

    - **Metadata file** ([metadata.yaml](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/metadata.yaml)).
    - **Tests description file** ([tests.yaml](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/tests.yaml)).
    - Tests folder with appliance’s **tests** written in Ruby (following [00-example_basic.rb](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/tests/00-example_basic.rb)).
-   - **Documentation** for the appliance in the file README.md.
-This file must include at least the following sections:
+   - **Documentation**  for the appliance (README.md and CHANGELOG.md) following the guidelines described in the previous section.
-      - Release Notes
-      - Overview
-      - Quick Start
-      - Features
-    - Comprehensive **changelog** of the appliance in the `CHANGELOG.md` file,  following guidelines at [keepachangelog.com](http://keepachangelog.com).
 * A change to apps-code/community-apps/**Makefile.config** file with new appliance candidate added.
 * A set of files at `apps-code/community-apps/packer/<appliance_name>/` for **packer** tool.
 * An image file with appliance’s **logo**, with 1:1 ratio and preferably PNG or SVG format, in the logos/ directory at repo root.